Lula defeats Bolsonaro to again become Brazil's president

 Da Silva has pledged to boost spending on the poor, reestablish relationships with foreign governments and take bold action to eliminate illegal clear-cutting in the Amazon rainforest.

+“We will once again monitor and do surveillance in the Amazon.
+We will fight every illegal activity," da Silva said in his acceptance speech.
+"At the same time we will promote sustainable development of the communities of the Amazon.”

+The president-elect has pledged to install a ministry for Brazil’s original peoples, which will be run by an Indigenous person.

-He hasn’t provided specific plans on how he will achieve those goals, and faces many challenges.
-The president-elect will be confronted by strong opposition from conservative lawmakers likely to take their cues from Bolsonaro.
+But as da Silva tries to achieve these and other goals, he will be confronted by strong opposition from conservative lawmakers likely to take their cues from Bolsonaro.

 Carlos Melo, a political science professor at Insper University in Sao Paulo, compared the likely political climate to that experienced by former President Dilma Rousseff, da Silva’s hand-picked successor after his second term.